 Female staff workers, about to board an elevator in the Rayburn building at the same time as Platts, will see his lapel pin and motion for him to enter the elevator first.
 He tells them his deceased father, a chivalrous man, is watching over him, and he insists the females enter.

 "My parents wouldn't tolerate me having a big head," he said.
-"You can't
+"You can't get caught up in that Beltway mentality."

 Getting started: Platts leaves his house in Spring Garden Township's Wyndham Hills around 7:30 a.m., the departure following a common weekday morning exchange of downstairs parents calling upstairs to groggy children who call back down that they're almost ready.